27 October 2020

-It is up the Assessor to ensure that the Certificate of Category Compliance for the design, aligns with the plans provided by the applicant.
+It is up to the Assessor to ensure that the Certificate of Category Compliance for the design aligns with the plans provided by the applicant.
 The Assessor is not responsible for any applicant or SDA provider that uses Certificates of Category Compliance in an inappropriate manner.

 Only Final-as-built dwellings can be enrolled with NDIA and the Certificate of Category Compliance and the Assessment Summary Form (used by the Assessor) must be submitted with the enrolment.